nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Removed

 - removed external code from source code incl. config etc.
-- removed rtmp source for flash, instead use the rtmp object from h5live source as fallback
+- removed rtmp source htmlFor flash, instead use the rtmp object from h5live source as fallback
 - removed nanocosmos server defaults

 ### Fixed

-- adjusted minimum buffer for ie/edge
+- adjusted minimum buffer htmlFor ie/edge
 - more stable start behaviour
-- frame drop handling only for Firefox
+- frame drop handling only htmlFor Firefox
 - destroy player on new setup call

 ## **[2.8.1]**

 ### **Release Notes**

-The main changes of this release are adding quality metrics for firefox to detect frame dropping and handling by buffer increasing.
+The main changes of this release are adding quality metrics htmlFor firefox to detect frame dropping and handling by buffer increasing.
 Fixed is the user gesture error on playback start by tapping on the interaction playbutton on Android 5/6.
 Fixed is the playback start on start buffer.

-- Added quality handler for firefox with frame drop detection/handling.
+- Added quality handler htmlFor firefox with frame drop detection/handling.

 - Fixed user gesture error on Android 5/6.